Solvable Tuple Patterns and Their Applications to Program Verification: Applications to Automated Verification of List-Manipulating Programs

-\begin{remark} Instead of just using the information obtained from the length abstraction on line 12, it is possible to propagate information gathered from STP inference and length abstraction to each other, as in Nelson-Oppen procedure~\cite{10.1145/322186.322198} for theory combinations.
+\iffull In general, in parallel to running the least CSTP model, we apply the length abstraction and use a CHC solver over integer arithmetic to solve the abstract CHCs and obtain a model \(P'(\seq{x},\seq{l}')\equiv \varphi\).
+(Here, we assume that \(P'(\seq{x},\seq{l'})\) is the length abstraction of the original predicate \(P(\seq{x},\seq{l})\), where \(\seq{x}\) and \(\seq{l}\) are integer and list arguments respectively.)
+Then when checking whether the least CSTP model satisfies the goal clause, we strengthen the candidate model \(P\) by conjoining \([\len{\seq{l}}/\seq{l}']\varphi\). \fi \iffull \begin{remark} Instead of just using the information obtained from the length abstraction, it is possible to propagate information gathered from STP inference and length abstraction to each other, as in Nelson-Oppen procedure~\cite{10.1145/322186.322198} for theory combinations.
 For example, suppose that \(P(l_1,l_2,l_3)\) is found to imply \(l_3=l_1l_2\) by STP inference.
 Then, each occurrence of \(P(l_1,l_2,l_3)\) in the body of a clause can be replaced by \(P(l_1,l_2,l_3)\land l_3=l_1l_2\), before applying the length abstraction.
 Then, a clause of the form \(P(l_1,l_2,l_3)\land \cdots \imp P(l_4,l_5,l_6)\) is abstracted to \(P'(l_1,l_2,l_3)\land l_3=l_1+l_2\land \cdots \imp P'(l_4,l_5,l_6)\). \end{remark} \begin{remark} In theory, the above method for utilizing CHCs over integer arithmetic is not restricted to the length abstraction: any sound abstraction of lists to integers~\cite{KatsuraSAS25} would work.
 Our restriction to the length abstraction comes from the following practical motivation.
 As in the example above, the final candidate model involves both sequence constraints and constraints on integers obtained by abstracting lists.
-The state-of-the-art SMT solvers like CVC5 and Z3 work fairly well for a combination of sequences and length functions, but do not work well for a combination of sequences and arbitrary recursive functions on sequences, to our knowledge. \end{remark}
+The state-of-the-art SMT solvers like CVC5 and Z3 work fairly well for a combination of sequences and length functions, but do not work well for a combination of sequences and arbitrary recursive functions on sequences, to our knowledge. \end{remark} \fi